-Chambers provides training to all staff on all relevant aspects of data protection, information management and ICT.
+Chambers provides training to all staff on all relevant aspects of data protection, privacy, information security and ICT.

-New staff joining Chambers will be introduced to the Data Protection, Privacy and Information Management Policy as part of their induction programme.
+New staff joining Chambers will be introduced to this Policy as part of their induction programme.

 Staff moving between roles within Chambers will receive training in the information management processes and procedures relevant to their new role.